Your One-Stop Solution to Understand Backtracking Algorithm

 Introduction to Backtracking Algorithm

-Backtracking is an algorithmic technique whose goal is to use brute force to find all solutions to a problem.
+Backtracking is an algorithmic technique that aims to use brute force to find all solutions to a problem.
 It entails gradually compiling a set of all possible solutions.
 Because a problem will have constraints, solutions that do not meet them will be removed.

 Backtracking Algorithm